The Ocean, Volume 6

 About this collection

-The United Nations have declared the 2021-2030 period as the “Decade of Ocean Science for Sustainable Development”, stressing the urgent need to approach fundamental issues related to the ocean and the future of humanity on well sounded scientific grounds and knowledge.
-Within this context, The Ocean Collection aims to provide information to young readers that will help them to increase their understanding of the ocean and its central role in nature and our lives.
-This shall also help to empower to make informed decisions in these challenging times and to engage to protect, study and enjoy its richness.
+The United Nations has declared 2021-2030 the “Decade of Ocean Science for Sustainable Development”, stressing the urgent need to approach fundamental issues related to the ocean and the future of humanity on well sounded scientific grounds and knowledge.
+In this context, The Ocean Collection aims to provide information to young readers that will help them to increase their understanding of the ocean and of its central role in nature and our lives.
+By sharing scientific knowledge and fostering curiosity, we hope to empower informed choices, and an engagement to protect and study the ocean, and enjoy its richness.

 Would you like to submit to this collection?